Superwombling

 Superwombling was the fourth and final studio album released by the Wombles.
 The songs were recorded by Mike Batt (vocals/keyboards) with session musicians Chris Spedding (guitars), Les Hurdle (bass), Clem Cattini (drums), Ray Cooper (percussion), Rex Morris (sax), Eddie Mordue (sax) and Jack Rothstein (violin).

 The various musical styles of the songs include rock, pop, blues, reggae, barbershop harmony and James Bond themes.

 "The Myths and Legends of King Merton Womble and His Journey to the Centre of the Earth" is a parody of two contemporary concept albums – The Myths and Legends of King Arthur and the Knights of the Round Table and Journey to the Centre of the Earth – both by Rick Wakeman.

-Despite having several successful singles, the album did not chart but did eventually go Gold.
+Despite having several successful singles, the album did not chart but did eventually go Silver.

 Track listing

 All songs written by Mike Batt.